guireibar/teamcity-documentation/topics/create-pipeline.md

 ### Restrict Checkout Scope

 Every chain stage is responsible for its own task.
 And in most cases, different build configurations need to monitor different parts of the source project.
 For example, our _TodoImage_ is mostly interested in changes made to `Dockerfile`, and it makes sense to restrict its scope to it.
 This way, when you change the app's logic, only _TodoApp_ will be triggered, and _TodoImage_ will run as its dependency build.
-Without such restrictions, TeamCity would start both of these builds per any change in the source repo, which will waste resources and could create mess.
+Without such restrictions, TeamCity would start both of these builds per any change in the source repo, which will waste resources and could create a mess.

 You can define the scope of monitored sources in each build configuration's __Version Control Settings__:
 1. Opposite the VCS root, click __Edit checkout rules__.